 Less duplication:

 Another essential characteristic of database systems is that they help to reduce or eliminate duplication.
-Duplication can occur when the same data is store in multiple places.
+Duplication can occur when the same data is stored in multiple places.
 It can lead to inconsistencies and errors.

 Database management systems help to reduce duplication by storing data in a centralised location.
 It enables users to access and update the same data from one place, which helps to ensure that the data is accurate and up-to-date.